Merced, California: History

 The first Merced post office opened in 1870.
 Merced incorporated in 1889 and now operates under the council-manager form of government.

 During World War II, the Merced County fairgrounds were the site of a temporary "assembly center" where Japanese Americans were detained after being removed from their West Coast homes under Executive Order 9066.
 4,669 men, women and children from central California (with most coming from Merced County) were confined in the Merced Assembly Center from May 6 to September 15, 1942, when they were transferred to the more permanent Granada internment camp in Colorado.

 Since 2005, Merced has been home to the University of California, Merced.
-Current recreational opportunities in the city include Regal Cinemas, Oh Wow Nickel Arcade, Rollerland, The Castle Air Museum, a zoo, a skate park and basketball court in Applegate park, The Mainzer Theater which is known for its historic and architectural value, the County Courthouse Museum circa 1889, the Merced Multicultural Arts Center and the County Library.
-Merced has several shopping areas including the Merced Mall, anchored by Target, JCPenney and Kohl's, a strip mall located on the city's northwest side which includes Barnes & Noble, Lowe's, Walmart, and a few restaurants.
-Merced's Main Street contains a movie theater, a music store, a shoe cobbler and other assorted shops.
+Historic cultural attractions in the city include The Mainzer Theater which is known for its historic and architectural value, the County Courthouse Museum c.
+1889, the Merced Multicultural Arts Center and the County Library.

 Also within a short distance from the city limits are the Castle Air Museum, Lake Yosemite, and Merced Falls.
 The city of Merced along with its surrounding cities are serviced by the Merced Sun-Star and the Merced County Times.
 The Merced Sun-Star daily newspaper has a circulation of 14,219 daily and 18,569 Saturday in the Merced area.
-The paper was sold to U.S. Media in 1985 and was acquired by The McClatchy Company in January 2004:Single-Copy Sales: 2,522 daily and 2,952 Saturday.
+The paper was sold to U.S. Media in 1985 and was acquired by The McClatchy Company in January 2004.